GertieGer/BioNetworkClustering/README.rst

 3. GN_conductance
     The Girvan-Newman method [#f2]_, maximizng conductance
 4. Newman
-    The 'Divide and conquer' Newamn method [#f3]_.
+    The 'Divide and Conquer' Newamn method [#f3]_

-| We offer these additional options
+| We offer these additional options:
 1) Randomized
-    Randomizes the order in which Louvain iterates through nodes on
+    Randomizes the order in which Louvain iterates over nodes.
 2) Remerge
-    After splitting a community into sub-communities, if 'remerge' option is selected then in the coarse graph; sub-nodes will belong to the same community.
+    After splitting a community into sub-communities, sub-nodes will belong to the same community in the coarse graph.
 3) Relative
-    if this option is selected, the values of k (node degree) and m (num of edeges) in each sub-graph will be same as in the super-graph. only "Louvain" and "GN-modularity" support this option.
+    The values of *k* (node degree) and *m* (num of edeges) in each sub-graph will be same as in the super-graph.
+    This option is supported only for the "Louvain" and "GN-modularity" splitting functions.

 Requirements
 ------------